scarioscia/scarioscia.github.io/index.md

 I’m a National Science Foundation Graduate Research Fellow and PhD Candidate in the [Cell, Molecular, Developmental Biology, and Biophysics](https://cmdb.jhu.edu/) (CMDB) program at Johns Hopkins University.

-I am advised by **[Rajiv McCoy](https://mccoy-lab.org/)**, and my current research investigates the possibility of transmission distortion in humans, whereby inheritance deviates from Mendelian expectations.
+My current research investigates the possibility of transmission distortion in humans, whereby inheritance deviates from Mendelian expectations.
+I am advised by **[Rajiv McCoy](https://mccoy-lab.org/)** and am broadly interested in human genomics and evolution.

 I majored in Biology and Classics at Georgetown University, where I conducted research with Professor [Manus Patten](https://www.pattenlab.com/).
 I then spent two years as a Science Policy Fellow at the [Science and Technology Policy Institute](https://www.ida.org/en/ida-ffrdcs/science-and-technology-policy-institute) (STPI), working on projects for Executive Branch agencies including the NIH and NASA.

-Outside of research, I am an avid cyclist - I am obsessed with my gravel bike, and I compete with the Hopkins team in cyclocross races around the DMV.
-I also love to geek out about Georgetown Basketball, hiking, rock climbing, and the U.S. Postal Service.
+Outside of research, I am an avid cyclist, and I compete with the Hopkins team in cyclocross races around the DMV.
+I also love Georgetown Basketball, hiking, rock climbing, and the U.S. Postal Service.
 This summer, I'm trying to learn Italian; open to all advice both for learning the language and for what to do when I run out of my 5 hearts each day on Duolingo.

 Here's a **[link](https://github.com/scarioscia/scarioscia.github.io/blob/master/CV/Carioscia_CV_052120.pdf)** to my CV.
+I would love to connect - on science or fun - at saracarioscia[at]jhu.edu.